 As soon as you enter the private drive you’ll be immediately impressed by the grand fountain you must circle to find the hotel’s entrance.
-Friendly staff are waiting outside to direct you to reception and help you with your luggage.
+The friendly staff is waiting outside to direct you to reception and help you with your luggage.
 A refreshing welcome drink was delivered to me as soon I arrived in the lobby.

-The resort has a secluded feel, but once inside, it’s hard to want to leave.
-Literally everything you could want to do (or eat) is found on the hotel grounds.
-The five hundred and thirty-seven room property features multiple pools, a wide variety of restaurants, bars, sports activities, a spa, a gym, and even their own stretch of private beach along the Indian Ocean.
+The Ayodya Resort has a secluded feel, but once inside, it’s hard to want to leave.
+Literally, everything you could want to do (or eat) is found on the hotel grounds.
+The five hundred and thirty-seven-room property features multiple pools, a wide variety of restaurants, bars, sports activities, a spa, a gym, and even their own stretch of private beach along the Indian Ocean.